 It is intended that, unless you give contrary instructions, shares represented by proxies solicited by the Board will be voted for the election of the two director nominees listed below.
 We have no reason to believe that any director nominee will be unable to serve, or for good cause will not serve, if elected at the Annual Meeting.
 In the event that one or more director nominees is unexpectedly unable to serve, or for good cause will not serve, proxies may be voted for another person designated as a substitute nominee by the Board, or the Board may reduce its size.
 Information relating to each director nominee and for each continuing director, including his or her period of service as a director of bluebird, principal occupation and other biographical material is shown below.
-Pursuant to the By-laws, the Board are filled exclusively by the affirmative vote of a majority of the remaining directors, even if less than a quorum is present, and not by the stockholders.
+Pursuant to the By-laws, the Board has fixed the number of directors at nine as of the date of the Annual Meeting, and we have one vacancy.
+Vacancies on the Board are filled exclusively by the affirmative vote of a majority of the remaining directors, even if less than a quorum is present, and not by the stockholders.
 Your proxy cannot be voted for a greater number of persons than the number of director nominees named in this proxy statement.